Teoroo-CMC/PiNN_lab/README.md

 The lab in the form of [Jupyter notebooks](https://jupyter.org/), and is intended for running on [Google Colab](https://colab.research.google.com/).

-To run this lab you should have a modern browser, it is recommanded to run the labs with Chrome.
+To run this lab you should have a modern browser, it is recommended to run the labs with Chrome.
 You also need a Google account to use the Colab.
 If you prefer not to do so, you'll need to install Jupyter notebook, Numpy and TensorFlow 2 on your own machine.